 If you are associated with a church in need of restoration or repair (of any denomination) we may be able to help.

-Restoration and Repair Grants;
+Restoration and Repair Grants Smaller Project Grants

 Restoration & Repair Grants

 Have a look at Previous Grants Awarded to see the churches we have helped and the variety of projects we have supported.
 The process is very simple, and not time consuming.
 Download a grant application form; there are four to choose from depending on the denomination of your church (C of E, RC, Methodist, or Independent).
-Then fill in the form on your computer, and email it back to the Secretary (his email details are on the form) as an attachment together with the supporting documentation requested.
+Then fill in the form on your computer, and email it back to the Grants Secretary (email details are on the form) as an attachment together with the supporting documentation requested.

 Our Trust Deed states that our funds are applied for "the preservation and maintenance, improvement, upkeep, beautification and reconstruction of churches in Cornwall and of monuments, fittings, fixtures, stained glass, furniture, ornaments and chattels in churches and churchyards".